salilab/conda-recipes/imp-nightly/README.md

 (generates incorrect dependencies, particularly when switching between Python 2 and Python 3) so we generally install a fresh copy for each build.

+Use `conda install boa` to get conda-build and mamba installed in the conda environment.

 ## Building for Python 3

 Download `conda_build_config.yaml` from the [conda-forge-pinning-feedstock](https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/conda_build_config.yaml)